Cardiovascular profile of physicians

 Description

-We aimed to determine the cardiovascular health indices of a cross-section of physicians in Nigeria during the pandemic.
-Data on sociodemographic, work-associated, Covid-19, and cardiovascular factors, together with anthropometry and Fuster-BEWAT score (FBS): blood pressure, exercise, weight (BMI), alimentation, and tobacco were collected.
+We aimed to determine the burnout levels and cardiovascular health indices of a cross-section of physicians in Nigeria during the pandemic.
+Data on sociodemographic, work-associated, Covid-19, Copenhagen burnout inventory questions, and cardiovascular factors, together with anthropometry and Fuster-BEWAT score (FBS): blood pressure, exercise, weight (BMI), alimentation, and tobacco were collected.
 FBS was used to assess cardiovascular health.
 Majority of the physicians had intermediate FBS.
 There was no statistically significant association between physicians’ cardiovascular health score and work-associated factors.
+The overall burnout prevalence was 41%.
 These findings suggest that physicians need to pay attention to their cardiovascular health by adopting healthier practices.
-Dietary and exercise factors were highlighted as being the poorest among doctors and thus needing the most intervention.
+Burnout levels were high and several interventions need to be put in place to mitigate this.

 Files